-McLean Independent School District Gray 090-903 Name of School District County CoDist.
-Number We, the undersigned, certify that the attached ann unal financial renor ts of the above-named school district we, the undersigned, certify that the attached an idai imanciai repoi to of the above harrour sensor district were reviewed and (check one) X app roved dis approved for the year ended June 30, 2019 at a meeting of the Board of Trustees of such school district on t he 26th day of November, 2019.
-Kd.
-May a Fa 161 Signature of Board Secretary Signati ure of Board President -
+McLean Independent School District Name of School District

+Gray County 090-903 Co.-Dist.
+Number

+We, the undersigned, certify that the attached annual financial reports of the above-named school district were reviewed and (check one) X approved disapproved for the year ended June 30, 2021 at a meeting of the Board of Trustees of such school district on the 16th day of November, 2021.

+honald Signature of Board Secretary

+Signature of Board President